 I understand the follwing now: If we do writeAsShapefile() ogr responds also with a wrong prj file.

 But afer the ogr call qgis just overwrites the prj file with a correct version.

 So we may do the same for creating an empty data source.
 A patch is provided in the attachments.

 Please may someone have a look at it, and, if appropriate, apply it.

-#3 Updated by Marco Hugentobler about 10 years ago
+#3 Updated by Marco Hugentobler over 10 years ago

 Thank you for the patch.
 It might be good to test if format is shapefile, since the method could also be used for other formats (even if this is not the case at the moment).